ortus-docs/commandbox-docs/README.md

 * CommandBox is a registered trademark by Ortus Solutions, Corp

->**Info**: The ColdBox Websites, Documentation, logo and content have a separate license and they are a separate entity.
+>**Info**: The CommandBox Websites, Documentation, logo and content have a separate license and they are a separate entity.

 # Discussion & Help
 The ColdBox help and discussion group can be found here: https://groups.google.com/forum/#!forum/coldbox